Kitware/geowatch/atk/image_conditioning/algorithms/kitware/rgd_ingress/README.md

 min_aoi_overlap|Minimum amount of overlap an image must have with the selected AOI to be kept|
 kwcoco|Path to location where KWCOCO file of RGD search results will be written.|
 ignore_dem|If set to 1, don't use the digital elevation map|
+selected_instrumentations|List of instrumentations (e.g. "S2A", "ETM") to query|
+max_results|Maximum number of search results to return per instrumentation|

 ## Outputs:
 Name|Description